EU banks in Russia after Navalny: business as usual

 But a second EU diplomat bore out his initial caveat.

-And when asked if Austria was expected to keep on pushing to get RBI off Ukraine's sponsors of war list no matter what, the second EU source said: "Probably, yes".
+And when asked if Austria was expected to keep pushing to get RBI off Ukraine's sponsors-of-war list no matter what, the second EU source said: "Probably, yes".